TeamAlpha5/AirViewer2/User Story Description.md

 - As an AirViewer2 user, should be able to add image to the pdf so that user can be able to add image to the selected page based on their requirement.
 - As an AirViewer2 user, should be able to implement functionality on page navigation so that user can navigate from one page to another page easily.
 - As an AirViewer2 User, want to add scrollbar functionality to the pdf so that it will be easy for user to traverse through different pages in the pdf.

+## Deepika gadiraju
+- As an AirViewer2 user, should be able to add annotations to the pdf application.
+So, that the user will be able to specify the size of the boxes by entering required text in to it.
+- As an AirViewer2 user, should be able to add Zoom In Zoom Out functionalities to the PDF.
+So, that user will be able to zoom In and Zoom out the text in pdf when it is needed.